 Once you see where your money is really going each month, you can then look at your budget critically and search for areas where you can cut back.
-For example, you might decide you’ll eat out less often, pack your lunch a few days a week, get rid of a streaming service you rarely watch or find a cheaper cell phone provider.
+For example, you might decide you’ll eat out less often, pack your lunch a few days a week, save on a streaming service you rarely watch (buh-bye), or find a cheaper cell phone provider.

-You may also want to think about ways you may be able to grow your income, such as negotiating a higher salary, looking for a new (higher-paying) job, taking on a side gig, or freelancing.
+You may also want to think about ways you may be able to grow your income, such as negotiating a higher salary, looking for a new (higher-paying) job, or taking on a low-cost side hustle.

 2. Not Having a Financial Cushion

 Life can be unpredictable, and unforeseen events, like a loss of income, car breakdown, or visit to the ER, can quickly put you into a hole if you don’t have any emergency savings at your disposal.